corsairmarks/combined_silfae_revisited/mod/README.md

     * Fix incorrect random name reference
     * Allow Xechiros to procreate
     * Ensure correct `graphical_culture`
-* 2.0.0 Mark as compatible with Stellaris version 3.1.1 "Lem"
+* 2.0.0 Update for compatibility with Stellaris version 3.1.1 "Lem"
     * Add new localisation keys introduced in 3.1
     * Update Pop strata (categories) with updates from the base game - adding Budding, Phototropic/Radiotropic, etc.
     * Update Pop jobs with updates from from the base game - Catalytic Processing jobs, new event jobs, Scrap Miners, etc.